akriot/maxndb/README.md

         Ok(())
     }
 }

-##Environmental Impact and Carbon Footprint
+Environmental Impact and Carbon Footprint
 MaxNDB is designed with sustainability in mind.
 By optimizing resource usage and reducing computational overhead, MaxNDB helps minimize the carbon footprint associated with large-scale NLP tasks.
 Here's how:

-##Energy Efficiency
+Energy Efficiency
-1.LRU Caching: By caching frequently accessed embeddings, MaxNDB reduces the need for repeated calculations, saving CPU cycles and lowering energy consumption.
+LRU Caching: By caching frequently accessed embeddings, MaxNDB reduces the need for repeated calculations, saving CPU cycles and lowering energy consumption.
-2.Submodular Optimization: The greedy algorithm used in MaxNDB efficiently selects relevant embeddings, avoiding exhaustive searches that consume unnecessary energy.
+Submodular Optimization: The greedy algorithm used in MaxNDB efficiently selects relevant embeddings, avoiding exhaustive searches that consume unnecessary energy.
 Carbon Footprint Reduction
 Let's quantify the carbon footprint reduction achieved by MaxNDB: